kantox-reporting/dashboard-user-guides/README.md

 	5.- Files posted here are not dynamic, not self service, do not replace any dashboard, arent part of platform.

-The base rrot for this repo's pages is: https://kantox-reporting.github.io/dashboard-user-guides/
+The base root for this repo's pages is: https://kantox-reporting.github.io/dashboard-user-guides/

 THE REPOSITORY IS PUBLIC!!!!!!!!! '''